China's HNA lists property assets worth $11 billion for sale: documents

 It estimated the total value of 26 assets listed in this set of documents as $10.5 billion but didn’t give the estimated valuations of the remaining assets.

-In a separate set of documents sent to another investor, HNA listed 57 domestic property assets as “planned for sale”, 10 of which also appear in the first set of documents.
+In a separate set of documents sent to another potential investor, HNA listed 57 domestic property assets as “planned for sale”, 10 of which also appear in the first set of documents.

 The assets listed in the second set of documents include hotels in Hainan, Beijing and Shanghai, as well as residential buildings in Hainan, Tianjin and Tangshan in northern China’s Hebei province.